create3000/x_ite/docs/_posts/components/Navigation/Viewpoint.md

 Viewpoint provides a specific location and direction where the user may view the scene.
 Viewpoints are the primary way for a user to navigate within a scene, and for an author to show critical aspects of a model.

-The Viewpoint node belongs to the **Navigation** component and its default container field is *children.* It is available since VRML 2.0 and from X3D version 3.0 or higher.
+The Viewpoint node belongs to the **Navigation** component level **1** and its default container field is *children.* It is available since VRML 2.0 and from X3D version 3.0 or higher.

 ## Hierarchy